-When the paramedics pulled up, Mary says, they knew immediately that Randy was too sick to be taken to another hospital.
-They took him back into the ER through an entrance used by ambulance crews, and the hospital's medical teams finally jumped into action.
+When the paramedics came they took him back into the ER through an entrance used by ambulance crews, and the hospital's medical teams finally jumped into action.
 But by that time, Randy was critically ill.

 A team of doctors and nurses struggled for about an hour to save him.
-Finally, a doctor came to speak with Mary.
-"Is he gone?"
-Mary asked.
-"He is, but we're going to do CPR until you tell us to stop," he told her.
+Finally, a doctor came to speak with his wife and son to tell them that Randy died.

 Randy Strickland died after North Metro failed to follow standards of care established by the federal Emergency Medical Treatment and Labor Act, or EMTALA, records show.
 Investigators cited the hospital for failing to keep adequate records on Randy and for failing to do an appropriate medical screening exam.
 North Metro Medical Center and its parent company, Allegiance Health Management, based in Shreveport, LA, were found guilty of EMTALA citations.

 Though EMTALA has been on the books for more than 30 years, hospitals are still violating it hundreds of times a year, sometimes with devastating results for patients.

 An analysis of EMTALA violations by hospitals around the United States from March 2008 to March 2018 was performed using hospital records obtained under a Freedom of Information Act request that involved cases where complaints were substantiated by investigators for the federal Centers for Medicare and Medicaid Services, meaning the hospital was found to be at fault.
 Investigation found:

 - More than 4,300 violations from 1,682 hospitals in total over 10 years